StefanGrimminck/ES6-T62/assignment3/paper.md

 #define PSC_DIM 0x01
 #define PWM_BLINK 0x80
 ```
 We also define two Marco's to set the LEDs ON, OFF, in Blink mode or in dimm mode.
-Their functionality will be speciefd below.
+Their functionality will be specified below.

 First we start with `main.c`.
 This is where the CLI lives and calles the functions specified in `led_controller.c`.
 These are: